 Responsible corporate governance that is geared to sustained value creation and preservation is the benchmark of all actions of the Executive Board and Supervisory Board of RATIONAL AG and the cornerstone of the company’s success.
-The following is the Executive Board’s and Supervisory Boards’ report on corporate governance at RATIONAL in accordance with our corporate governance principles, number 3.10 of the German Corporate Governance Code and sections 289f and 315d of the Handelsgesetzbuch (HGB, German Commercial Code).
-The report is supplemented by the remuneration report, which is part of the Company’s management report.
+The following is the Executive Board’s and Supervisory Boards’ report on corporate governance at RATIONAL in accordance with our corporate governance principles, principle 22 of the German Corporate Governance Code, as amended on 16 December 2019, and sections 289f and 315d of the German Commercial Code (Handelsgesetzbuch, HGB).
+The report is supplemented by the remuneration report, which is part of the company’s management report.

-By compliance, RATIONAL understands the meaning to be adherence to legislation, laws and the Articles of Association, together with observance of other internal regulations.
-In addition, RATIONAL AG continued to develop its own corporate governance in fiscal year 2019, which largely complies with the rules of the Code as amended and published in the Federal Gazette on 24 April 2017.
+By compliance, RATIONAL understands adherence to legislation, laws and the Articles of Association, together with observance of other internal regulations.
+RATIONAL AG continued to develop its own corporate governance in fiscal year 2020.
+RATIONAL has largely complied with the recommendations of the Code in the respective periods of validity of the corresponding versions.
+The latest version of the Corporate Governance Code, which entered into force on publication in the German Federal Gazette on 20 March 2020, includes some new recommendations on how to arrange corporate governance.
+Based on the new recommendations, RATIONAL AG adapted some areas of its corporate governance in fiscal year 2020.
+Where RATIONAL AG nevertheless departs from the recommendations of the Code, this is reported in the following declaration of conformity.
 Other voluntary commitments exist in the form of compliance agreements with a number of our chain customers.
-The Company has developed a comprehensive philosophy and has management principles that are set down in writing.
+The company has developed a comprehensive philosophy and has management principles that are set down in writing.
 It also has a Code of Conduct that applies throughout the Group.
-The corporate philosophy stresses the self-image of the Company, its executive bodies and employees.
+The corporate philosophy stresses the selfimage of the company, its executive bodies and employees.
 There are also recommendations on how to behave in dealings with customers, partners and colleagues.

 An audit of the risk management system and the design of the compliance management system in accordance with the auditing standards of the Institute of Public Auditors in Germany confirmed the functional capability of both systems.